 To be considered for transfer credits, the student must have received a grade of “C” (or its equivalent) or above in the course (courses graded on a Pass/Fail system are not considered) and the content of the courses considered for transfer must be such that it is appropriate to grant transfer credits.
 Grades associated with the credits accepted for transfer are not used in computing the student’s grade point average at St. Thomas Law.

-Foreign attorneys who successfully completed the LL.M. in Intercultural Human Rights Program at St. Thomas University School of Law may receive transfer credits for credits earned in the LL.M. program.
-The law school may not accept more than 30 credits from students who successfully completed the LL.M.
+Foreign attorneys who successfully completed the LL.M. in Intercultural Human Rights Program at St. Thomas University College of Law may receive transfer credits for credits earned in the LL.M. program.
+The College of Law may not accept more than 30 credits from students who successfully completed the LL.M.
 Program and have a foreign law degree.
 Grades associated with the credits accepted for transfer do transfer and are used in computing the student’s grade point average.
 However, the credits and grades associated with the LL.M. program are not transferred until the last semester in which the student is otherwise completing the J.D. program.
 No credits will be transferred unless the student successfully completed the LL.M. program and obtained the LL.M. degree.

 If you are a foreign attorney and would like to be considered for admission to our Advanced Standing Degree Program, please submit the following:

 - Personal Statement

 - TOEFL score